agateau/qpropgen/README.md

 - `type`
 - `name`

-It may have the following fields:
+It may contain the following fields:

 - `access`: Can be `private` or `protected`.
 Defines the access modifier for the generated member variables.
 Defaults to `private`.